MuriloZangari/JobsSalaryDataScience/Jobs_Salary_Data_Science.md

     ## $ company_location   <chr> "Germany", "United States", "United States", "Unite…
     ## $ company_size       <chr> "L", "M", "M", "M", "M", "M", "M", "M", "M", "M", "…

-- The data set has 9,355 rows and 12 columns.
+- The data set contains 9,355 rows and 12 columns.

-- The data set seems to be reliable (complete and unbiased), original, and comprehensive.
-It contains all the critical information needed to answer the business task.
+- The data set seems to be reliable (complete and unbiased), original, comprehensive, and it contains all the critical information needed to answer the business task.

-- The data is current (collected through the last three years), and relevant to the task at hand.
+- The data set is current (collected through the last three years), and relevant to the task at hand.

 - The data will remain unchanged from its initial collection to its analysis and reporting.

-# 5 Cleaning steps
+# 4 Cleaning steps

-This section presents the cleaning steps: checking for duplicates and dealying with empty values
+This section presents the cleaning steps:

 - **Verifying the number of duplicates**

+I have used the functions `duplicated()` and `nrow()` to count the number of duplicates.

 ``` r
 # Check for duplicates